jerome-urbain/SotMUS25/docs/02_docker.md

 If you're already a power user and familiar with these concepts, you can continue with the next chapter.

-If, on the other hand, you're a novice but still want to delve deeper into the concepts after this workshop, I urge you to take a look at the docker documentation: <a href="https://docs.docker.com/">https://docs.docker.com/</a>.
+If, on the other hand, you're a novice but still want to delve deeper into the concepts after this workshop, I recommend you to take a look at the docker documentation: <a href="https://docs.docker.com/">https://docs.docker.com/</a>.

 Let's get started!